rvba/pyrameter/README.md

 # Pyrameter

-Python Paramater Generator for the Meshes!
+Python Parameter Generator for the Meshes!